 Föli is designing a trunk line network renewal for 2021.
 The new network is based on traffic-heavy bus lines that allow passengers to go to the stop, even without checking the timetable.
 The renewal aims to improve the accessibility of the Föli area and the ease of travel by increasing transverse connections, improving the accessibility of the entire region and reducing the interval between buses.
 You can follow the progress of the line network design on this page.

-The drafts are implemented as base maps that can be viewed with the regular web browsers.
+The map can be viewed with the regular web browsers.